About Ceredo

 Criminal Records

-Criminal records in Wayne County encompass felony, misdemeanor, and traffic offenses, as well as sex offender registry information.
-The Wayne County Sheriff's Office and the West Virginia State Police maintain these records.
-Residents can conduct background checks through the West Virginia State Police, which provides comprehensive criminal history reports.
-The West Virginia Bureau of Investigation also offers resources for background checks and criminal record inquiries, ensuring that Wayne County residents have access to necessary legal information for employment or personal purposes.
+Criminal records in Wayne County cover felony, misdemeanor, and traffic offenses, as well as sex offender registry information.
+Residents can conduct background checks through the West Virginia State Police, which provides criminal history reports.
+The West Virginia State Police also offers resources for background checks and criminal record inquiries, so that Wayne County residents have access to necessary legal information for employment or personal purposes.

 Vital Records